stasyanko/monnblanc-principles/README.md

 - objects have no visible data

 The purposes of MONBLANC principles are:
-- be simple to understand
+- to be simple to understand
-- be precise and straightforward
+- to be precise and straightforward
+- to be beginner friendly
-- help to write maintainable OOP code
+- to help to write maintainable OOP code

 **Disclaimer**